 Using your propane smoker as an oven can be a great idea, especially during hot summer days.
 Your smoker can bake a chicken, potatoes, or even a pizza, while your house stays cool with the A/C running.
 A propane smoker makes a nice addition to an outdoor kitchen to use as an oven and you can share a propane tank with a traditional gas grill.

 Finally, if you have a well seasoned and clean smoker, you can add just a little of that wonderful smokey flavor to any food, like pizza, for that high-end restaurant taste.

 As you have learned from this article, part of the learning process is learning what “Not” to do.
 One of the greatest things about having a smoker is being able to experiment.
-You shouldn’t add illicit elements into your smoker, but you also shouldn’t shy away from playing with your smoker.
+You shouldn’t add illicit elements to your smoker, but you also shouldn’t shy away from playing with your smoker.

-Try a smoke-baked pizza, a char-cooked aubergine, or even a smoked duck l’orange.
+Try a smoke-baked pizza, a char-cooked aubergine, or even a smoked duck a l’orange.
 Propane smokers are great fun if you take the time to learn how to use them properly.